Left Bank at K Station is a 36-story, 451-unit luxury apartment complex at 300 N Canal St in Chicago’s Fulton River District.

 Units have floor-to-ceiling windows, some in angled bays.
 Most of the floor plans have private balconies.
 The apartments are carpeted throughout except for kitchens and baths.

 Views.
 The openness of Left Bank’s location currently provides good view corridors to the north, south and west.
-The prized east / southeast views, however, will be curtailed by new office towers under construction and planned just east and south of Left Bank.
+The prized east / southeast views, however, have been curtailed by two new office towers just southeast of Left Bank.

 Amenities, services, policies

 Left Bank has a limited amenities package compared to the newer Fulton River District buildings.

 Left Bank has a 24-hour fitness room, and a resistance pool and hot tub.

 Left Bank’s landscaped outdoor terrace is on the northwest side of the building, limiting its exposure to sun during part of the day.

 The building hosts social events that enable residents to meet one another.

 Furnished guest suites are available to accommodate overnight visitors.